mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 }
 ```

-- `place-content:center` this rule tells the grid to center align all its content.
+- `place-content:center` tells the grid to center align all its content.
 In this case there is only 1 cell (with two `layer-` elements) so we effectively shift the cell to the center.

   <main id="grid-centering" class="place-content">
     <div class="layer-a"></div>